PiSCSI/piscsi/os_integration/proxyarp/README.md

 Replace `eth0` with the selected physical Ethernet interface.
-Verify that the bridge owns DHCP and the selected Ethernet MAC, and that the physical port has no independent IP address before attaching a DaynaPort with `mode=bridge:interface=piscsi_bridge`.
+Verify that the bridge owns DHCP and the selected Ethernet MAC, and that the physical port has no independent IP address before attaching a PiSCSI network adapter with `mode=bridge:interface=piscsi_bridge`.

 ## Wi-Fi proxy ARP

-Proxy-ARP exposes a DaynaPort client directly on the Wi-Fi IPv4 LAN.
+Proxy-ARP exposes a PiSCSI network-adapter client directly on the Wi-Fi IPv4 LAN.
 It supports IPv4 unicast and DHCP only.
 It does not provide IPv6, AppleTalk, multicast, mDNS reflection, or general Ethernet bridging.
+The Host Bridge driver additionally accepts only its own unicast frames and Ethernet broadcasts, regardless of the selected profile.

 Before selecting this profile, remove any legacy PiSCSI NAT/firewall rules manually.
 The package and profile command never remove, flush, or rewrite